yusufsumerrr/MPU6050-Sensor-Fusion-Complementary-Filter/README.md

 	}
 ```

-3.``Accelerometer configuration``is the process of defining the dynamic range over which the sensor measures linear acceleration (including gravity and motion-induced acceleration) and the resolution of this data.
+3.	``Accelerometer configuration``is the process of defining the dynamic range over which the sensor measures linear acceleration (including gravity and motion-induced acceleration) and the resolution of this data.
 This configuration limits the maximum G-force (gravitational acceleration unit) that the sensor can measure.
 In this project, the accelerometer sensitivity is set to `±4g`.

 <img width="377" height="192" alt="Pasted image 20251221182111" src="https://github.com/user-attachments/assets/5fa6a683-748f-49ca-b03f-27589c50b392" />